scrabbletank/farhome-rules/rulesdoc.md

 - **Range:** 5
 - **Duration:** instant

 You restore a creature's body, ending negative effects on them and healing mortal wounds.
 Make a spellcasting roll, the target creature restores wounds equal to the rolls successes.
 Any conditions afflicting the creature are removed if they came from a spell of 5th level or below.
-In addition, you may heal a Lesser or Greater wound for every crit rolled.
+In addition, you may heal a Lesser or Greater wound for every critical rolled.

 Add 2 superior dice to your roll when casting at 9th level.